-Brian C. Mears and Jenna R. Mears are the co-owners of Mountain Spirit Acupuncture.
-Both are certified nationally by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) and are Licensed Acupuncturists (L.Ac.) in the State of Colorado.
-As parents of 3 young children, they strive to strike a balance between being compassionate working professionals and lovingly invested parents.
-Regardless of whether they are at home or the office they bring a warm heart and patient understanding to all facets of their lives.
+Brian C. Mears is the owner of Mountain Spirit Acupuncture.
+As a parent of 3 young children, he strive to strike a balance between being compassionate working professionals and lovingly invested parents.
+Regardless of whether he is at at home or the office he brings a warm heart and patient understanding to all facets of his life.

 Brian C. Mears

-Brian C. Mears is an Acupuncturist, Ancient Chinese Herbalist and co-owner of Mountain Spirit Acupuncture.
-Brian is certified nationally as a Diplomate of Oriental Medicine (Dipl.
-OM) by the National Certification Commission for Acupuncture and Oriental Medicine, and is a Licensed Acupuncturist (L.Ac.) in the State of Colorado.
+Brian C. Mears is an Acupuncturist, Ancient Chinese Herbalist and owner of Mountain Spirit Acupuncture.
+He has a Master's Degree in Oriental Medicine (MSOM) and is a Licensed Acupuncturist (L.Ac.) in the State of Colorado.

 He studied Traditional Chinese Medicine at Southwest Acupuncture College (SWAC) in Boulder Colorado and graduated with a Masters of Science in Oriental Medicine (MSOM) in 2007.
 While at SWAC he completed 3000 hours of in class training as well as over 2000 hours of clinical training.
 In addition, Brian has had the privilege of studying Japanese Acupuncture with Ted Hall of Boulder Colorado.
 Ted was a student of the late Sensei M. Nakazono, Aikido and Natural therapy master at the Kototama institute.
 This form of Japanese Acupuncture is gentle and effective, using pulse balancing to help return the body to a healthy state of equilibrium.
 In 2009, Brian traveled to Shanghai, China to receive advanced acupuncture training with the international organization Acupuncture Without Borders as well as study ancient Chinese herbology with Dr. Li Xin.
 Brian has also spent hundreds of hours furthering his education by studying a global balancing approach to acupuncture treatments with Dr. Richard Tan as well as studying Chinese herbal diagnosis and prescribing with Dr. Li Xin.